nurdanish22/PasswordManager/README.md

 - Collaborate on developing the class responsible for handling individual passwords, ensuring encapsulation.

-- Jointly manage the ArrayList or Array for storing passwords in the PasswordManager class.
+- Jointly manage the ArrayList or Array for storing passwords in the PasswordManager class and adding the PasswordGenerator class as an extra feature for the program.

 - Collaborate on implementing error checking for password validation in the overall system and the individual password class.